compi-migui/tfg-doc/src/md/30_intro.md

 We will then touch on structural health monitoring and how it is applied to offshore wind turbines to decrease their long term operational costs.
 This will serve to justify _how_ the work we are setting out to do is going to move us closer to that goal.

-Lastly we will discuss the role of machine learning algorithms, like the ones this work will examine, in structural health monitoring.
+Lastly, we will discuss the role of machine learning algorithms, like the ones this work will examine, in structural health monitoring.
 This will lay the groundwork for _what_ precisely we intend to work on in later sections.

 ### Renewable energy
 The United Nations' 2030 Agenda for Sustainable Development [@united_nations_general_assembly_transforming_2015] sets out a plan of action made up of 17 sustainable development goals (SDGs) and 169 targets that define "the bold and transformative steps which are urgently needed to shift the world on to a sustainable and resilient path" and attempt to balance what they call "the three dimensions of sustainable development: the economic, social and environmental".

 One of those goals is SDG 7: "Ensure access to affordable, reliable, sustainable and modern energy for all".
 It is broken down into five targets, two of which are reproduced in full here:

->   7.2 By 2030, increase substantially the share of renewable energy in the global energy mix
+>   7.2 By 2030, increase substantially the share of renewable energy in the global energy mix.
 >
 >   ...
 >
->   7.a By 2030, enhance international cooperation to facilitate access to clean energy research and technology, including renewable energy, energy efficiency and advanced and cleaner fossil-fuel technology, and promote investment in energy infrastructure and clean energy technology
+>   7.a By 2030, enhance international cooperation to facilitate access to clean energy research and technology, including renewable energy, energy efficiency and advanced and cleaner fossil-fuel technology, and promote investment in energy infrastructure and clean energy technology.

 Ambitious indeed.
 Knowing those goals as defined in 2015, let us put the current and expected future state of things into numbers.

 As of 2023, renewable sources made up 30% of global electricity generation or over 9000 TWh, with slightly over 4 TW of installed capacity [@international_energy_agency_renewables_2024].
 The International Energy Agency expects that output to almost double to an output of 17000 TWh and a capacity of almost 10 TW.
-In their own words, "renewables will account for almost half of global electricity generation by 2030, with the share of wind and solar PV doubling to 30%".
+In their own words, "renewables will account for almost half of global electricity generation by 2030, with the share of wind and solar \[photovoltaic\] doubling to 30%".

 ### The role of wind power
 According to the Global Wind Energy Council's 2024 Global Wind Report, wind power generation surpassed 1 TW of total installed capacity in 2023, and it is estimated to reach 2 TW by year 2030 [@lee_global_2024].